 The Radio Dept. is a Swedish pop band signed to Labrador Records.
-They have released three full length albums, and a series of singles and EPs.
+They have released four full length albums, and a series of singles and EPs.
 The band originated in Lund, Sweden.

 In 1995, The Radio Dept. was formed by Elin Almered and Johan Duncanson (who were old school friends).
 The name was taken from a gas station/radio repair shop in Lund, Sweden, which had a large sign with the name Radioavdelningen, ("The Radio Department" in Swedish) hanging outside their shop.

 Since 1995 members have been coming and going and at some points there has never really been a Radio Department at all.

 Martin Carlberg and Johan Duncanson started playing together in 1998 and decided to use the name The Radio Dept. Since then the band has done lots of gigs and lots of recordings.
 The Radio Dept. recorded 4-tracks in friends' living rooms or at home, in smelly warehouse, in demo studios with blinking fluorescent lightning and at schools.

 In the autumn of 2001 Lisa Carlberg and Per Blomgren (Bass & drums respectively), joined the band and they started rehearsing in the way bands so often do.
 Soon afterwards they were all joined by Daniel Tjader on the keyboards.
 Their recordings were sent to the music magazine Sonic and got a nice review.
 They were also on the free CD sampler that comes with the magazine.
 That's where Labrador Records discovered and learned to love the band.
 Now they're a part of Swedish indie label, Comings and goings